immersive-app/user-docs/docs/vocabulary/managing-your-vocabulary-list.md

 ---

-## Creating a Filtered Deck

-Filtered Decks allow you to create a study set based on your filtered Vocabulary List.
-Follow these steps:

-1. Filter the Vocabulary Items using the options described above.
-2. Click **"Create Deck"**.
-3. Provide a name for the new Deck.

-Once created, you can use this Deck for focused study sessions.

 ## Deleting Vocabulary

 When you delete Vocabulary, cards containing those items will be deleted from any Decks.
-To delete 1 or multiple entries, follow these steps:

-1. Filter the Vocabulary Items using the options described above.
-2. The **Delete Vocabulary** button will appear
-3. Press the **Delete** button and the confirmation message.
+To delete a single entry, click the "Trashcan" icon next to the vocabulary.

+- You will be prompted to confirm
+- The vocabulary item, translation and audio will be deleted
+- Any cards containing those vocabulary items will be deleted

 ---